 - They primarily teach the warm market technique which I’m not a fan of

-- Lot of contraversy surrounding the products and a fair amount of complaints
+- Lot of controversy surrounding the products and a fair amount of complaints

 - You can buy the products straight from Amazon for almost the same or less price

-Overall I think if you love the products and you like the idea of sharing them with those you know, then you could build a great business for yourself.
-There's no doubt you could make a solid income but like any business, it will take a good amount of work and effort.
+Overall, I think if you love the products and you like the idea of sharing them with those you know, then this could be a good way to get the products at wholesale pricing and make a few extra bucks on the side.